-A6 Accurate promotion Promotional materials and marketing communications are accurate and transparent with regard to the organization and its products and services, including sustainability claims.
-They do not promise more than is being delivered. a.
-Images used in promotion are of actual experiences offered and facilities provided. b.
-Sustainability claims are based on records of past performance.
-A7 Buildings and infrastructure Planning, siting, design, construction, renovation, operation and demolition of buildings and infrastructure Indicators for A7 criteria relate to the buildings and infrastructure associated with the accommodation being certified A7.1 Compliancecomply with zoning requirements and laws related to protected and sensitive areas and to heritage considerations. a.
+A7 Buildings and infrastructure Planning, siting, design, construction, renovation, operation and demolition of buildings and infrastructure Indicators for A7 criteria relate to the buildings and infrastructure owned and operated by the organization or over which they have direct influence/control.
+A7.1 Compliancecomply with zoning requirements and laws related to protected and sensitive areas and to heritage considerations. a.
 Awareness of, and compliance with, laws relating to land use and activities in the local area is demonstrated. b.
 All required licences and permits are up to date. c.
 Awareness of, and compliance with, non-statutory area management plans and guidance (e.g. for particular zones, design, etc.), is demonstrated.
-A7.2 Impact and integritytake account of the capacity and integrity of the natural and cultural surroundings. a.
+A7.2 Impact and integrity take account of the capacity and integrity of the natural and cultural surroundings. a.
 Site selection, design and access have taken account of visual amenity, landscape, cultural and natural heritage. b.
 Site selection, design and access have taken account of the protection of biologically sensitive areas and the assimilative capacity of ecosystems. c.
 The integrity of archaeological, cultural heritage, and sacred sites has been preserved. d.
 The integrity and connectivity of natural sites and protected areas has been preserved. e.
 Threatened or protected species have not been displaced and impact on all wildlife habitats has been minimized and mitigated. f.
-Water courses/catchments/wetlands have not been altered and runoff is reduced where possible and any residue is captured or channeled and filtered. g.
+Water courses/catchments/wetlands have not been altered and run-off is reduced where possible and any residue is captured or channeled and filtered. g.
 Risk factors (including climate change, natural phenomena, and visitor safety) have been assessed and addressed. h.
 Impact assessment (including cumulative impacts) has been undertaken and documented as appropriate.
+A7.3 Sustainable practices and materialsuse locally appropriate and sustainable practices and materials. a.
+Local materials, practices and crafts have been used in buildings and design where practicable and appropriate. b.
+Native and endemic plants obtained from sustainable sources have been used in landscaping and decoration, avoiding exotic and invasive species. c.
+Plants have been selected for their ability to tolerate prevailing or anticipated conditions eg drought tolerant plants d.
+Sustainable design, materials and construction practices have been used in buildings, with appropriate certification where possible. e.
+Waste from construction is sorted and disposed of in an environmentally sound manner.
+A7.4 Access for allprovide access and information for persons with special needs, where appropriate. a.
+Sites, buildings and activities are accessible to persons with physical disabilities and other special needs, as appropriate to the nature of the operation. b.
+Clear and accurate information is provided on the level of accessibility. c.
+Accessibility is certified or checked with relevant experts/user bodies.